A family holiday in France can mean anything from sailing on the Brittany coast to exploring the dazzling Côte d’Azur.

 France is the largest country in western Europe and one of the least densely populated.

-The country has five mountain ranges including the Rhône Alps and the Pyrenees.
-There are Mediterranean and Atlantic coasts and the Côte d’Azur has year-round sunshine.
+France has five mountain ranges including the Rhône Alps and the Pyrenees.
+The Mediterranean and Atlantic coasts offer a host of seaside options, and the Côte d’Azur has year-round sunshine.

-France has 10 National Parks and you can visit over 40 chateaux in the Loire Valley alone.
+France has seven domestic national parks and you can visit more than 40 chateaux in the Loire Valley alone.

-Paris has more historic monuments than any other city in the world and France itself has a total of 42 World Heritage sites including Mont Saint-Michel and the medieval walled city of Carcassonne.
+Paris offers a vast swathe of historic monuments, and France as a whole has a total of 42 World Heritage sites, including Mont Saint-Michel and the medieval walled city Carcassonne.

-The French capital might be celebrated for romance but it’s just as remarkable for family holidays.
+The French capital might be celebrated for romance, but it’s just as wonderful for family holidays.
 Vast parks and gardens stretch from the city centre to the mighty chateaux of Versailles and Fontainebleau.
 Disneyland Paris is regularly voted best in the world by families.
-And the Eiffel Tower, Louvre Museum, Opera Garnier, Arc de Triomphe and Notre-Dame Cathedral are just a few of the historic legends that make Paris such a monument-rich city.
+And the Eiffel Tower, Louvre Museum, Palais Garnier opera, Arc de Triomphe and Notre-Dame Cathedral are just a few of the legends that make Paris such a monument-rich city.

-Rich and fascinating as it is, the Loire Valley is very easy to work for a family holiday.
+Rich and fascinating, the Loire Valley is very easy to work for a family holiday.
 In and around the charming city of Tours is a good base for visiting chateaux, touring dozens of ancient towns and villages, playing on the beautiful lake beaches and getting to grips with the region’s more eccentric activities, like hot-air ballooning.

-Whether you want the Landes astounding Atlantic beaches, beautiful Bordeaux, climbing and skiing in the Pyrenees, surfing at Biarritz or a little touch of Basque in your French family holiday, the enormous south west has it all.
+Whether you want Landes’ astounding Atlantic beaches, beautiful Bordeaux, climbing and skiing in the Pyrenees, surfing at Biarritz or a little touch of Basque in your French family holiday, the enormous south-west has it all.

 Glamorous resorts are just a tiny bit of this wonderful part of France.
 Head into the mountains and go adventuring in the wild crags and gorges of Verdon.
-Find ancient cities like Arles, Aix, Avignon and Nimes where they don’t need beaches.
-Even a short drive from Marseille or Nice takes you into a world of hill towns and tiny hamlets where it’s hard to believe promenades and private beaches even exist.
+Find ancient cities like Arles, Aix, Avignon and Nimes, where they don’t need a shoreline to shine.
+Even a short drive from Marseille or Nice takes you into a world of hill towns and tiny hamlets, where it’s hard to believe promenades and private beaches even exist.

 Driving is the best way to see the French countryside.
-Only use auto-routes if you’re in a hurry – the toll prices vary and can be expensive.
+Only use autoroutes if you’re in a hurry, although the toll prices vary and can be expensive.

-There are fast rail services across the entire country but don’t expect too many scenic journeys – France is big enough for to keep trains away from pretty places.
+There are fast rail services across the entire country, but don’t expect too many scenic journeys – France is big enough to keep trains away from pretty places.